 I have been through other bouts of depression, so I know I won’t cut my life short.
 I have never sunk that low, and I have confidence I won’t this time.

 I am not feeling sorry for myself, which was the message I was told since I was a small child.
 This may be a poorly-written essay, but I am being honest.
+My pandemic anxiety has increased, and I am naming it.

 Except for with a few friends and a few online taiko activities, I have slowly withdrawn.
 I read email only once a day because many cause me anxiety, and some I don’t read at all.
 I exercise less.
 I even passed down chances to talk with friends, something I never would have done, even just days ago.
 I asked to take a couple weeks off from my taiko group because I am tired of smiling or looking attentive without actually connecting with the faces I see.